 - Cold sweat

 - Lightheadedness or sudden dizziness

-Sometimes chest pain after a car accident can be nothing more than a simple panic attack.
-Also called an anxiety attack, a panic attack occurs when the stress and fear of a car accident overwhelms you.
+Sometimes chest pain after a car accident can indicate a panic attack.
+Also called an anxiety attack, a panic attack occurs when the stress and fear of a car accident overwhelm you.
 It is defined as a sudden episode of intense fear that triggers a physical reaction.
 Symptoms include:

 - Chest pain